graalvm/vscode-extensions/graalvm/marketplace-intro.md

 ![Native Image Debugging in VS Code](images/debugging_ni_vscode.png)

-## Polyglot Runtime and Languages Support
+## Polyglot Programming and Debugging

 The GraalVM Tools for Java extension enables a polyglot environment in VS Code, providing necessary editing and debugging features for a number of popular languages such as Python, Ruby, R, JavaScript, and Node.JS.
 The extension allows for polyglot programming in a bidirectional way: you can embed JavaScript, Ruby, R, and Python in Java, or call Java from those languages.